Naoghuman/articles/SokubanFX/03_Stabilization-from-the-prototype.md

 Stabilization from the prototype<a name="Stabilization" />
 ---

-In this part I describes the steps how to stabilize the project.
+In this part I will describe the steps how to stabilize the project.

 <br />
 ##### Stabilize the prototype with JUnit tests<a name="StabilizeJUnit" />

-Create new [JUnit] tests with [NetBeans IDE] is really easy because the IDE have a nice feature:
+Creating from new [JUnit] tests with [NetBeans IDE] is really easy because the IDE have a nice feature which is:
 The action `Test for Existing Class` under `New` -> `Unit Tests`:
 * This wizard will generate automatically a [JUnit] for an existing class.
 * Select the class which should be tested.